Responsible Finance: How European Regulations Are Charting a Positive Course

 Pierre Chollet, University of Montpellier; Nicolas Cuzacq, University of Paris-Est Créteil Val de Marne (UPEC) and Souad Lajili Jarjir, University of Lorraine

-The main objective of the CSRD is, as the Autorité des marchés financiers (AMF) points out, “to harmonize corporate sustainability reporting and improve the availability and quality of published environmental, social, and governance (ESG) data.”
-In a speech delivered in June 2022, the former chairman of the AMF noted that this directive constituted:
+The main objective of the CSRD is, as emphasized by the Autorité des marchés financiers (AMF), “to harmonize corporate sustainability reporting and improve the availability and quality of published environmental, social, and governance (ESG) data.”
+In a speech delivered in June 2022, the former chairman of the AMF stated that this directive constituted:

 The directive aims to ensure that financial institutions have access to the information they need both to meet their own reporting obligations and to conduct their business.